darkxeno/devops-technical-test/README.md

 ![Detailed Deployment Process](images/DetailedDeploymentProcess.png)

-Notes: Color are an indications of the types of process performed (notification, deployment, tests, ...)
+Notes: Color are an indication of the types of process performed (notification, deployment, tests, ...)

 <br/>
 <br/>